bennyp85/sit320-advanced-algorithms/module 11/lesson-review.md

 ```

 ### Key Take aways
 The min-cut in a network is equal to the max flow.
-This is because the max flow is the maximum amount of flow that can be pushed through the network from the source to the sink, while the min-cut is the minimum number of edges that need to be removed to disconnect the network.
+This is because the max flow is the maximum amount given a capacity that can be pushed through the network from the source to the sink.
+While the min-cut is the minimum number of edges that need to be removed to disconnect the network.
 The min-cut is the sum of the weights of the edges that are removed, and the max flow is the sum of the weights of the edges that are not removed.
-These ideas have a variety of use cases.
-From organising transportation networks to distributing oil through refinery pipelines, the max flow and min-cut is a useful and efficient way to solve these problems.
+The max-flow/min-cut has use cases such as organising transportation networks and distributing oil through refinery pipelines.
 ###  Idea behind the Ford-Fulkerson Algorithm
 Let P be a path from source to sink in a flow network G. We need to satisfy the following conditions:
 - For each properly oriented edge (u,v) in P, we have Flow(u,v) < Capacity(u,v)